| William Eaton

 of miles from home playing the top 40 music of the 1960's to local teens

+starved for links with the outside world.
 When he moved to Arizona to attend Arizona State University in Tempe,

 the demands of his schedule did not permit participation in a musical